oryxlabs/PolarDNS/CONTRIBUTING.md

 This has specific implications for debugging the PolarDNS server, which we'll cover later.

-:exclamation: Keep in mind not to make changes to the `polardns_real.py` file, as your changes might be overwritten :exclamation:
+:exclamation: Ensure you do NOT make changes to the `polardns_real.py` file, as your changes might be overwritten :exclamation:

 Now let's see where we can add our code.